UN Security Council Puts End To Mission In Sudan - UrduPoint

 Just days ago, UN Secretary-General Antonio Guterres rejected all accusations made against the world body, pointing a finger at Burhan and Daglo, "two generals that completely disregard the interests of their population."

 "I think it's time to call a spade a spade.
-This is the fault of those that sacrificed the interests of their people for a pure struggle for power," Guterres said, also highlighting financial and weapons aid granted by unnamed parties.
+This is the fault of those that sacrificed the interests of their people for a pure struggle for power," Guterres said.

+He has named Algerian diplomat Ramtane Lamamra as his personal envoy for Sudan.

 The forced departure of UNITAMS is a new setback for the United Nations, which is facing a certain amount of hostility, notably in Africa, about the efficiency of its political and security missions.